murimessias/murimessias/README.md

 - ✊🏾 Black Front-End Developer from Brazil
 - 🏅 Always trying to find new challenges and became able to help others.
-- 🛠️ I’m currently learning Elixir to work with Front-End based projects
+- 🛠️ I’m currently focused on A11y for a more inclusive internet.

 If you would like, feel free to contact me.
 You can send me an email.